kubernetes/enhancements/keps/sig-scheduling/4671-gang-scheduling/README.md

 However, this impact is mitigated by several factors:
 * Nominations are temporary.
 As soon as workload-scheduled pods pass their individual scheduling cycle and are assumed, what cleans the in-memory nominations.
+* In case the nominations are no longer feasible, the gang gets rejected as soon as the scheduler determines this.
 * For the workload pods themselves, the performance impact is negligible.
   They will typically only execute filters for the single node they are nominated to, rather than evaluating the entire cluster.